photoacousticsRU/TRDeconv/README.md

-# Deconvolutional filtering of 3D optical-acoustic data using Tikhonov regularizationю
+# Deconvolutional filtering of 3D optical-acoustic data using Tikhonov regularization.